gsreddy-2021/final_project/Sachit_Notes.md

 > Windows button + period gives you the emoji icons list

+> Issues log
+1. The website is slow to load the tweets and associated content (likes, misinfo, political bias, etc.)
+2. We need to fix the styling and position for the signout button (maybe have signout in the top nav bar)
+3. Currently a user can vote for all 4 political biases on a tweet, we need to restrict that to just 1
+4.

 > Dashboard.html and Index.html (Sign in and Sign out)
 1. When we click on https://elated-jang-b06bff.netlify.app/ it takes us to the index.html page.
 Here it shows the log out button, I commented it out.
 2. After I login it shows me Welcome "Username" and "signout button".
 I had to click on "Home" button in top navbar to see the tweets.
 I fixed it by changing line on index.js from "signInSuccessUrl: 'index.html'" to "signInSuccessUrl: 'dashboard.html'"